Ishmael Reed: Early life, family and college drop out

+Career

-In 1962, Reed moved to New York City and co-founded with Walter Bowart the East Village Other, which became a well-known underground publication.
-He was also a member of the Umbra Writers Workshop, some of whose members helped establish the Black Arts Movement and promoted a Black Aesthetic.
+In 1962, Reed moved to the Lower East Side of New York City, and founded Advance, a community newspaper for Newark, New Jersey, as well as co-founding with Walter Bowart the East Village Other, which became a well-known underground publication.
+Reed was also a member of the Umbra Writers Workshop (he attended his first Umbra meeting in Spring 1963, with others present including Lorenzo Thomas, Askia Touré, Charles Patterson, David Henderson, Albert Haynes, and Calvin Hernton), some of whose members helped establish the Black Arts Movement and promoted a Black Aesthetic.
 Although Reed never participated in that movement, he has continued to research the history of black Americans.
 While working on his novel Flight to Canada (1976), he coined the term "Neo-Slave narrative", which he used in 1984 in "A Conversation with Ishmael Reed" by Reginald Martin.
-During this time Reed also made connections with musicians and poets such as Sun Ra, Cecil Taylor, and Albert Ayler, which contributed to Reed's vast experimentation with jazz and his love for music.
+During this time, Reed also made connections with musicians and poets such as Sun Ra, Cecil Taylor, and Albert Ayler, which contributed to Reed's vast experimentation with jazz and his love for music.

-In 1970, Reed moved to the West Coast to begin teaching at the University of California, Berkeley, where he taught for 35 years.
-Retired from there in 2005, he is serving as a Distinguished Professor at California College of the Arts.
-He lives in Oakland, California, with his wife of more than 50 years, Carla Blank, a noted author, choreographer, and director.

-His late daughter, Timothy Reed, dedicated her semi-autobiographical book Showing Out (Thunder's Mouth Press, 2003) to him.
-His archives are held by the Special Collections at the University of Delaware in Newark.
-Ishmael Reed: An Exhibition, curated by Timothy D. Murray, was shown at the University of Delaware Library from August 16 to December 16, 2007.